 - Doesn’t come with strength training equipment

 The MIRROR was the first interactive workout mirror to hit the market, hence the very appropriate name.
 It’s a smart home gym that doubles as a full-length mirror.
+It’s literally like a gym membership, but in the comfort of your own home.

-I personally am not into the studio-class energy during my workouts, but if you are, the MIRROR is a great pick for you.
 I definitely see the value in it for people who enjoy fitness studios and trying different types of classes.
 The classes are very high energy, whether they’re on-demand or live.

 They’re also very community-driven.
 MIRROR has a library of over 50 types of workout categories, including strength training, yoga, cardio, HIIT, bootcamp, boxing, pre-/postnatal, flexibility, Pilates, barre, and more.
 Still, you’re limited if you don’t separately buy things like dumbbells and kettlebells.